 I began in the local Seattle film industry in 2007 with the help of the Northwest Production Index.
 From reaching out to listed industry professionals I was able to get myself onto sets, ask my elementary questions to surprisingly receptive ears, absorb as much information as possible, and ultimately get invited to more sets.
-I've worked on commercial projects, tv shows, music videos, infomercials, short films, feature films, art films since.
+I've worked on documentaries, commercials, tv shows, music videos, infomercials, short films, feature films, and art films since.

 I am most inspired by the use of music and imagery together and my biggest aspiration is to make films that intentionally approach the connection of the two.